You Are A Demi-God

 We Are Creators

 In nearly every productive we thing we do, we show ourselves to be creative beings.
 And every act of creation, small or large, draws upon primal substance: counter-entropic, fathomless and unrestrained.
 We may lack the ability to speak of these things precisely, but that makes them no less true.
-When inserted into the universe by will and action, creativity and production recreate the world.

 And so the person who creates willfully and benevolently is fairly described as a type of divinity… a demi-god.
 This is in our very structure and every healthy human has experienced it, at least in part.